JaideepGuntupalli/Web-Development-UDY/4-HTML_Next Steps & Semantics/README.md

 - We also use these instead of reserved charecters like `<` or `>`.
 - Link to all the Entity codes: [Charecter Entity Reference](https://dev.w3.org/html5/html-author/charref)
 - _Syntax:_ Similar to `&gt;` directly between normal charecters.

+## Semantic Markup

+- Semantic means relating to meaning.
+- Basically we need to write a meaniful and readable html instead of div soup.
+- Some of the examples:
+  - `<main></main>`: It generally or should contain the main content of the page, not the navbar or sidebar
+  - `<nav></nav>`: It should contain links that takes you to differnet part of website but not page.
+  - `<section></section>`: It represents a standalone section which doesn't have a more specific semantic element to represent it.
+  - `<article></article>`: It represents a self contained composition in a document, page, application, or site, which is intended to be independently distributable or resusable.
+Each article should be identified, typically by including a heading(`<h1>`-`<h6>`) as a child of the `<article>` element.
+  - `<header></header>` & `<footer></footer>`: It is used to represent a header and footer of a page.
+  - `<aside></aside>`: Generally used for sidebar or callouts.
+  - `<time></time>`: Time element is used to represent time.
+You should also give full time which will help when using screen readers.
+It is an inline element that is just wrapped around date.
+  - `<figure></figure>`: It represents a self-contained content, potentially with an original caption, which is specified using the (`<figcaption>`) element.

+and there are many more elements like this.
+We need keep this in mind about semantic elements which will help with accessibility and SEO.